jaehho/jaehho/resume/main.typ

   start-date: "Feb 2024",
   end-date: "Aug 2024",
 )
-- Spearheaded the analysis of Xsens IMU data using MATLAB to quantify mechanical exposure in industrial workers.
+- Led the analysis of Xsens IMU data using MATLAB to analyize and quantify mechanical exposure in industrial workers.
-- Implemented an automated pipeline for data collection, labeling, and analysis, streamlining the research process.
+- Automated data collection, labeling, and analysis pipelines to streamline research processes and minimize human error.

 #extracurricular(
   position: "Shadow",